melemanuhulu/ploopy-adept/hardware/README.md

 ---

 ![Extra layers](https://github.com/melemanuhulu/ploopy-adept/blob/main/hardware/images/mod-bottoms-v-orig.jpg)
-These two layers clamp around a bracket that can be used with a standard tripod mount
+These two layers clamp around a bracket that can be connected to a standard tripod mount

 ---